Diocese of Faenza-Modigliana

-The Diocese of Faenza-Modigliana (Dioecesis Faventina-Mutilensis) is a see of the Catholic Church in Italy.
+The Diocese of Faenza-Modigliana (Dioecesis Faventina-Mutilensis) is a Latin Church diocese of the Catholic Church in Italy.
 It was created in 1986 through a merger of the diocese of Faenza and the diocese of Modigliana.

-Originally the diocese of Faenza (Faventia) was a suffragan (subordinate) of the Archbishop of Ravenna.
+Originally the Diocese of Faenza (Faventia) was a suffragan (subordinate) of the Archbishop of Ravenna.
 In 1582 the diocese of Bologna was raised to the status of a metropolitan archbishopric by Pope Gregory XIII in the bull Universi orbis of 10 December 1582, and Faenza was made a suffragan of the archdiocese of Bologna.